How to revert a Git Pull Request?

 • Select the Pull Request to Revert: Find and select the pull request you want to revert from the list.

-• Click on the Revert Option: At the right bottom of the detailed pull request page, you'll see the Revert button.
-Clicking this will initiate the revert process.
+• Click Revert: At the right bottom of the detailed pull request page, you’ll see the Revert button.
+Click revert to initiate the revert process in the GitHub interface.

 • If you don’t have write permission, request your administrator for it.